LibreCAD/docs/ref/widgets.rst

     :scale: 67
     :alt: Block List Dock

-The Block List Dock provides the functions to manage blocks and a list of :ref:`Blocks <blocks>` that are active in the drawing.
+The Block List Dock provides the functions to manage blocks and a list of blocks that are active in the drawing.
 Block functions include:

 .. csv-table::
    :header: "Icon", "Description"